herohhnparaiso/git-tools/README.md

 ## About
 Tools to manage multiple repos at once.
 You could get more configurability with [clustergit](https://github.com/mnagel/clustergit), but the dependencies are annoying, and what this is used for is simple enough.
+The only dependency is Ruby, and not sure if the version matters.

 ## Commands